 - You will gain a nationally recognised Level 2 Adult Care Worker qualification

 We have big growth plans to ensure we can support the growing demand for care and aim to 'grow our own' talent.
-Successful completion of the apprenticeship could lead to a permanent position and the opportunity to progress within the company.
+Successful completion of the apprenticeship could lead to a full time position and the opportunity to progress within the company.

 This vacancy may close early if sufficient applications are received.
 Please ensure you apply early to avoid disappointment.

-No experience required but you must have the desire to learn new skills, the ability to work as part of a team and individually and the ability to prioritise and plan around customers' needs.
+- No experience required but you must have the desire to learn new skills

-We are looking for someone with a caring nature, an approachable attitude and commitment and passion to providing high quality care.
+- We are looking for someone with a caring nature

-None required as full training will be provided but GCSE's or equivalent at grade 7-4/A-C in English and maths would be an advantage.
+- None required as full training will be provided but GCSE's at grade A-C/7-74 in English and maths would be an advantage